LimeDrive/stream-fusion/docs/en/Catalogs/docker_install.md

 ## Maintenance

-To perform maintenance on the plugin, use the following Docker Compose commands:
+To perform maintenance on the addon, use the following Docker Compose commands:

-* Stop the plugin: `docker compose stop`
+* Stop the addon: `docker compose stop`
-* Restart the plugin: `docker compose restart`
+* Restart the addon: `docker compose restart`
 * View logs: `docker compose logs -f stremio-catalog-providers`
-* Update the plugin:
+* Update the addon:

   ```bash
   docker compose pull